robertlove/Ionic-Passcode-Component/README.md

 Name        | Description
 ----------- | -----------
-cleared     | Emitted whenever the passcode is cleared. completed   | Emitted whenever the passcode is completed. decremented | Emitted whenever the passcode is decremented.
+changed     | Emitted whenever the passcode is changed. cleared     | Emitted whenever the passcode is cleared. completed   | Emitted whenever the passcode is completed. decremented | Emitted whenever the passcode is decremented.